|

 Origins THE KIPLING SOCIETY was founded in 1927 by J H C Brooking and a few fellow enthusiasts, including Kipling's school-friends Major General L C Dunsterville and G C Beresford, who featured in Stalky & Co. as "Stalky" and "M'Turk".
 The Society prospered, and soon attracted hundreds of members from all over the world.
 The Kipling Library The Society maintains a comprehensive research library housed at City University, London, which may be consulted by members.
 It includes a full set of back numbers of the Kipling Journal.
 The full catalogue of the library is available on this site to members of the Society.
 You can contact the Hon.
 Librarian, John Walker, by email at jwawalker@gmail.com If you have an interest in Kipling you may also like to know of the Athenaeum Projects at City University, which have provided an electronic archive for the Athenaeum.
 This weekly periodical was published between 1828 and 1923, covering much of the period when Kipling's works were first published, and contained many literary articles and reviews. |

-Joining on-line Click here for an application form.
+Joining the Society To join click here or email to johnrad@btinternet.com for a registration form.
 If you wish to join you may be assured of a friendly welcome.
 Expert knowledge is certainly not needed.
 Most members simply share an enthusiasm for Kipling's writings and an interest in the times through which he lived.
 For the basic annual subscription (£24 in the UK, see below for other rates) you will receive four quarterly issues of the Kipling Journal and access to the Members' pages of this web-site, including the archive of over 300 back-numbers of the Kipling Journal.
 If you are within reach of London, you may also attend the Society's regular meetings and other functions.
 If you are under 28, the basic annual UK subscription is only £12.
 Rates for members outside the UK have to include the extra postage and are:

 ||||||||||